It consists of a series of documents which are used to plan strategically across the borough:

 East London Joint Waste Plan Review

-The London Boroughs of Barking and Dagenham, Havering, Newham, and Redbridge are working collaboratively to produce a new East London Joint Waste Plan and are launching a period of public consultation on the East London Joint Waste Plan Regulation 19 Submission Plan.
-This is the final consultation before the submission of the Joint Waste Plan to central government for examination.
+The London Boroughs of Barking and Dagenham, Havering, Newham, and Redbridge are working collaboratively to produce a new East London Joint Waste Plan.

-You can access a hard copy draft of the East London Joint Waste Plan document at the Barking Town Hall and Dagenham Learning Centre.
+You can access a hard copy of the East London Joint Waste Plan at the Barking Town Hall and Dagenham Library.

 The Joint Waste Development Plan